Gy-Hu/Rethinking-Anomaly-Detection/readme.md

 # DSAA6000B Assignment

 This is for the DSAA6000B assignment (Personal usage only).
-This repo update KNN-based graph re-construction method for GCN model, and grid search hyperparameter tuning for L and D.
+This repo update KNN-based graph re-construction method for GCN model, and grid search hyperparameter tuning for L and D. For software engineering side, I update GPU support and add more command line arguments for easy usage.

 ## Note
 * `log/` contains all the log files for my experiments